SwiftERM Hyper-personalisation for ecommerce email marketing

 Ecommerce applications of diagnostic analysis:

-• Investigating the dip of revenue.
-For example, if your website showed significantly fewer revenue last month, you may implement a drill-down exercise.
+• Investigating the dip in revenue.
+For example, if your website showed significantly less revenue last month, you may implement a drill-down exercise.
 It will help to remind you about a server failure or more days off than usual due to holidays.

 • Determining which marketing activities increased purchase activity.
 You will use this point in the future whilst planning other marketing strategies for a product or service